-This Guidance Note is based on environmental health experience in managing food safety in catering at outdoor events.
-It aims to provide guidance to help food business operators comply with the requirements of food safety legislation and improve standards so as to provide safe and high quality food.
+This Guidance Note is for managing food safety at outdoor events.
+It aims to provide guidance to help food business operators comply with the requirements of food safety legislation and improve standards to provide safe and high quality food.

-The type of events that this advice covers include: trade shows, promotional events, agricultural fairs, community fairs, carnivals, street events, festivals, sporting events and other events that may use outdoor catering such as weddings.
+This advice covers all events occurring outdoors: trade shows, promotional events, agricultural fairs, community fairs, carnivals, street events, festivals, sporting events and other events that may use outdoor catering such as weddings.